neerajdahiya/kubernetes_ubuntu/Create_Cluster.md

 # Install Docker
 - Refer https://docs.docker.com/engine/install/ubuntu/ for official documentation.
 Install using the convenience script can be also opted (not covered here).
+**- Execute "Install Docker" steps on all hosts / VMs that are planned to be added to cluster**

 ### Uninstall old versions
 > sudo apt-get remove docker docker-engine docker.io containerd runc